How To Build Chatbots

 By customizing emotional reactions, you can create an optimist (broader and higher positive reactions), pessimist (broader and higher negative reactions), or moody chatbot (high positive AND negative reactions).

-By clicking Bot Workshop and then "Inner Life" under your chatbot's name, you can see a chatbot's emotional relationships and memories with everyone they have spoken with.
+By clicking Bot Workshop and then "Memories" under your chatbot's name, you can see a chatbot's emotional relationships and memories with everyone they have spoken with.

 The #gossip Special Keyphrase will sometimes use Responses from #emote to express emotion about another person.
 In such a case, the word "you" is replaced with the person's name.
 For example, "I like you a lot" is changed to "I like Desti a lot".
 If you want a certain "you" or "your" NOT to change like this, enclose it in square brackets like this: "I like you a lot, [you] know".
 Then it will stay as "you" in third-person use: "I like Desti a lot, you know".
 Other #emote words that can be bracketed: [you] [your] [you]'re [you]'ve [you]'ll.